rajanil/msCentipede/README.md

                             and a plot of the cleavage profile at bound sites --window WINDOW       size of window around the motif, where chromatin accessibility profile is used for inferring
-                            transcription factor binding.
+                            transcription factor binding. (default: 128)
       --batch BATCH         number of motifs to use for learning model parameters;
-                            also, number of motifs to decode at a time.
+                            also, number of motifs to decode at a time. (default:
+                            10000)
       --bam_file_genomicdna BAM_FILE_GENOMICDNA
                             bam file from a chromatin accessibility assay on genomic DNA